-We work with 14 local partner organizations throughout Kenya, to equip 10,000 girls a year with sanitary pads, tie on cotton underwear, and reproductive health education to diminish missed school days due to menstruation.
+Over the past four years, we worked with 14 local partner organizations across Kenya to equip over 10,000 girls each year with sanitary pads, tie on cotton underwear, and reproductive health education.

-Our trainings offer guidance on menstrual health management and sexual and reproductive health and rights, while sharing best practices to implement child protection policies through a human rights lens.
+Through this program, we also provided partners with capacity building workshops, and trainings on menstrual health management and sexual and reproductive health and rights, while sharing best practices to implement child protection policies through a human rights lens.

 Partnership Program Feedback:

-- With the increased information our partners learn through our trainings and subsequently impart to girls, girls report increased knowledge about their bodies, their reproductive systems, and their human rights.
+With the increased information, our partners learned through our trainings and subsequently imparted to girls, girls reported increased knowledge about their bodies, their reproductive systems, and their human rights.

-- Ninety-five percent of our program participants report feeling better able to manage their periods so they can stay in school, and also report feeling better able to say no to negative peer pressure.
+Ninety-five percent of our program participants reported feeling better able to manage their periods so they can stay in school, and also reported feeling better able to say no to negative peer pressure.

-- Information gleaned from our trainings helps to dispel misconceptions and myths related to menstruation.
+Information gleaned from our trainings helped to dispel misconceptions and myths related to menstruation.

-- Our support has a multiplying effect as the information girls receive extends to their friends, siblings, relatives and even their parents.
+Our support had a multiplying effect as the information girls received extended to their friends, siblings, relatives and even their parents.

-- Our partners have a better understanding of what the girls they work with are experiencing and can then find solutions to support them.
+Our partners now have a better understanding of what the girls they work with are experiencing, and can find solutions to support them.